JinoGeorge/AddressBook/README.md

    -d "username=newuser" \
    -d "password=newpassword"
  ~~~~
-4. Create a new contact data using the access_token.
+ 4.Create a new contact data using the access_token.
  ~~~~
 $ curl -X POST \
   'http://localhost:9090/addressbook/contacts?access_token=a62b0050-de53-4612-9952-bec6004f9a00' \